Mickey Curry: Bryan Adams

-During the period he was playing with Hall & Oates, Curry met producer Bob Clearmountain, who had recently begun working with a young Bryan Adams, and appeared on Adams' second album, You Want It You Got It, and subsequently on nearly all of Adams' subsequent albums.
+During the period he was playing with Hall & Oates, Curry met producer Bob Clearmountain, who had recently begun working with a young Bryan Adams, and appeared on Adams' second album, You Want It You Got It, and later on nearly all of Adams' subsequent albums.
 Following his stint with Hall & Oates, Curry began touring full time with Adams.

 Other bands

 Curry has played for a variety of artists, touring with several of them.
 In 1987, he was the drummer on Jude Cole's eponymous debut album.
 In 1988, he served as session drummer for Survivor's album, Too Hot to Sleep.
 That same year, he joined hard rock band The Cult, performing on their album Sonic Temple, which featured one of the band's most successful and well-known songs, "Fire Woman".
 In 1989, Curry played drums on the Ian Hunter/Mick Ronson Album YUI Orta, and in 1991, Mickey Curry joined with The Cult again for another album Ceremony.